bep/logg/README.md

 * Trim unneeded dependencies.
 * Make `Fields` into a slice to preserve log order.
 * Split `Entry` into `Entry` and `EntryFields`.
 This is easier to reason about and more effective.
+* Rework the logger interface to allow lazy creation of messages, e.g. `Info(fmt.Stringer)`.